-How to get employee buy-in and commitment to boost your company.
+How to get employee buyin and employee commitment to boost your company.

-This story illustrates the single most important practice when it comes to engaging people: the practice of facilitation.
+This story illustrates the single most important practice when it comes to creating employee commitment: the practice of facilitation.

-Being an HR Manager, in any size organisation, in any industry and on any continent – comes the inevitable question of employee commitment.
+With being an HR Manager – in any size organisation, in any industry, and on any continent – comes the inevitable question of employee commitment.
 Engaging your employees in your company is always part of your focus.
 There are many ways to keep employees engaged in the workplace.
 See our article: How to keep employees engaged?

-Through our years of experience working with companies, we have found that in order to engage employees in the most effective manner, you first need to create the right context that will set the right foundation for engagement.
+However, through our years of experience working with companies, we have found that in order to employee commitment in the most effective manner, you first need to create the right context that will set the right foundation for engagement.

 When it comes to facilitating the right context to create employee commitment in your company, there are three guidelines that can help you in your role as the facilitator.
 Here are three tips to keep in mind.
 They are rather provocative, so I would encourage you to hold them in your mind for a moment, and instead of thinking: “I could never do that” or “this doesn’t work in my company”, or even “this doesn’t make sense in my HR role”, ask yourself:

-- How could I incorporate that in my role in HR?
+- How could I incorporate that into my role in HR?

 - How could I make that work for me, in my specific situation, in our organisation?

-- What small aspect could I make a small shift in towards this?
+- In what (small) way could I make a shift towards this?

 Tip #1: Facilitate by creating an incomplete context.